Day 03 (S2)

 "Oh, but he can - I have Beastspeach.
 It allows me to speak with animals at will."

-She whispers to the cat in a language none of them understand, and he runs into the city.
+She whispered to the cat in a language none of them understand, and he ran into the city.

-A few moments later Khoshekh returns to Rina, who listens to what he has to say intently.
+A few moments later Khoshekh returned to Rina, who listened to what he had to say intently.

 "There's 4 people" Rina relayed to the group, "It looks like they're looting the place.
 I think we should wait til it get's dark to-"

-She was cut off by Kin, who yells "No you don't!" as he jumps past the brush into the city - in line of sight of the robbers.
+She was cut off by Kin, who yelled "No you don't!" as he jumped past the brush into the city - in line of sight of the robbers.

 "Of course," Rina sighed, "Leave it to a Cleric to start a fight with robbers."

-The rest of the party join the fight, Rina stepping in-between Kin and the men at first.
+The rest of the party joined the fight, Rina stepping in-between Kin and the men at first.
 Two of the robbers jump on the cart to escape, and the other two draw knives to fight the party.
-Rina rushes to the front of the cart and yells at them to stop.
-They don't.
+Rina rushed to the front of the cart and yelled at them to stop.
+They didn't.

 "Get trampled, Elf Bitch!" yelled their leader, who was driving the cart.

 "I may be a bitch, but at least I don't have fleas!" she said as she uses infestation on him.
-Along with the bugs already on him beginning to chew at him, Rina's own magic flows toward him with a sickly green color - hundreds of spiked butterflies ingulf him and he dies nearly instantly.
+Along with the bugs already on him beginning to chew at him, Rina's own magic flowed toward him with a sickly green color - hundreds of spiked butterflies ingulf him and he died nearly instantly.

-The sun finally goes down, but does not deter anyone in the fight.
+The sun finally went down, but did not deter anyone in the fight.
 Not until it began to get oddly cold.
 The remaining 3 robbers began running away from the party and into a house to barricade themselves in, hoping to avoid any more of them getting killed by the party.

 Kin began to follow, but Rina stopped him.